Sparta, Georgia

 Sparta is a city in and the county seat of Hancock County, Georgia, United States.
-It is part of the Milledgeville Micropolitan Statistical Area.
-The city's population was 1,400 at the 2010 census.
+The city's population was 1,357 at the 2020 census.

 History

 Sparta was founded in 1795 in the newly formed Hancock County.
-The town was designated county seat in 1797.
-It was incorporated as a town in 1805 and as a city in 1893.
+It became the county seat in 1797, was incorporated as a town in 1805, and later as a city in 1893.
 The community was named after Sparta, a city-state in Ancient Greece.

+In 1864, during Sherman's March to the Sea, the town remained completely unscathed, reportedly due to the efforts of Confederate Captain Henry Culver, the son-in-law of local industrialist William Fraley, who successfully diverted Union troops away from the area.